 - Legal Child Custody – Legal child custody is the decision-making power of each parent to decide long-term issues for a child such as where the child goes to school, what doctors they see and what medical treatment they may receive, what religion they will be taught, and any other matters of lasting significance.

 - Physical Child Custody – Physical child custody is just what it sounds like–where the child is physically located each night.
 Most child custody arrangements are considered joint custody, even if one parent has substantially more time with a child than the other.
 Several years ago, the North Carolina court began referring to most custody arrangements as “joint custody” and instead identifying a “primary” custodial parent and a “secondary” custodial parent.

-Emergency Child Custody
+Emergency Child Custody in Charlotte

 In certain cases, parents may seek an expedited determination of child custody.
 When there is a substantial risk of bodily harm or sexual abuse to a child or substantial risk a child will be abducted or removed from North Carolina to evade the Court’s jurisdiction, a parent may seek emergency child custody.
 Emergency child custody is awarded only in rare situations in which there is concrete danger to the child.